 If any of these services are important to your business you should aim for the highest rating possible so that you appear as high as possible in search on these apps and websites.
 Most people don’t look past the first page of results and it is usually your ratings that determine where you rank.

 You don’t want to be the business with no reviews or 1 review and then comes a 1 star review.
-If you haven’t already built a corpus of good reviews, these bad reviews that come out of the blue can destroy your ability to be chosen online.
-You then have to scramble to get more good reviews quickly which might send a bad signal to companies like google.
+If you haven’t already built a corpus of good reviews, these bad reviews that come out of the blue can destroy your ability to be found and chosen online.
+You then have to scramble to get more good reviews quickly which might send a bad signal to companies like Google potentially getting your profile penalised.

 Having a large number of good reviews (4.0 star and up) also gives consumers a counter point to the bad review, they can see that you have many happy customers.